-In order to generate the training, validation, calibration and test sets, the ground truth convergence maps $\convmap_i$ were obtained using the $\kappa$TNG dataset of mock convergence maps, as described below.
+In order to generate the training, validation, calibration, and test sets, the ground-truth convergence maps $\convmap_i$ were obtained using the $\kappa$TNG dataset of mock convergence maps, as described below.
 The mass maps were generated from the full redshift distribution, following the same procedure as \citet{LetermeDistributionfreeUncertainty2025}.

 For the training and validation sets, the noisy inputs $\convmap_{0,\, i}$ were obtained from $\convmap_i$ by adding a white Gaussian noise with a standard deviation uniformly distributed between $0$ and $0.2$.
 The choice for this particular interval is explained in Sect.~\ref{subsubsec:experiments_impl_pnpmass}.
-At each training epoch, a new noise realization was drawn, with a newly picked noise level.
+At each training epoch, a new noise realization was drawn, with a newly selected noise level.
 For the calibration and test sets, the noisy shear maps $\shearmap_i$ were computed from $\convmap_i$ using~\eqref{eq:invprob}.
-The covariance matrix $\covmatrNoise$ was obtained by binning the weak lensing ``S10'' shear catalog created by \citet{Schrabback2010} (bright catalog only) at the $\kappa$TNG resolution ($0.29$ arcmin per pixel), and then applying~\eqref{eq:covmatrnoise}.
+The covariance matrix $\covmatrNoise$ was obtained by binning the weak-lensing shear catalog from \citet{Schrabback2010} (bright catalog only) at the $\kappa$TNG resolution ($0.29$ arcmin per pixel), and then applying~\eqref{eq:covmatrnoise}.
 The intrinsic standard deviation $\stdval_{\ellip}$ was estimated from the measured ellipticities and set to $0.39$.

-The S10 catalog is based on observations conducted by the NASA/ESA \textit{Hubble} Space Telescope targeting the COSMOS field \citep{Scoville2007} as well as photometric redshift measurements from \citet{Mobasher2007}.
-It contains an average of $32$ galaxies per square arcminute over a wide range of redshifts, which is consistent with what is expected from forthcoming surveys such as \textit{Euclid}.
+This catalog is based on the Cosmic Evolution Survey (COSMOS, \citealp{Scoville2007}) obtained with the Hubble Space Telescope, as well as photometric redshift measurements from \citet{Mobasher2007}.
+It contains an average of $32$ galaxies per square arcminute over a wide range of redshifts, which is consistent with what is expected from forthcoming surveys such as Euclid.
 This number excludes the galaxies with redshifts above $2.6$ for the sake of consistency with the $\kappa$TNG dataset.
 It also ignores the masked pixels, without any observed galaxy.
-An example of mock convergence map $\convmap_i$ from $\kappa$TNG, and the corresponding noisy shear map $\shearmap_i$, is provided in Appendix~\ref{appendix:visual_representations}, Fig.~\ref{fig:convshear}.
+An example of a mock convergence map $\convmap_i$ from $\kappa$TNG, and the corresponding noisy shear map $\shearmap_i$, is provided in Appendix~\ref{appendix:visual_representations}, Fig.~\ref{fig:convshear}.